shama/gaze/README.md

 ### How do I fix the error `EMFILE: Too many opened files.`?
 This is because of your system's max opened file limit.
 For OSX the default is very low (256).
-Increase your limit with `ulimit -n 10480`, the number being the new max limit.
-If you're still running into issues then consider setting the option `forceWatchMethod: 'old'` to use the old and slower stat polling watch method.
+Increase your limit temporarily with `ulimit -n 10480`, the number being the new max limit.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.